 Figure 11.
 Water security can be assessed in terms of actual evapotranspiration/precipitation (AET Fraction) (A) and annual mean runoff (B).
 Actual evapotranspiration is the combined amount of water that evaporates from the land surface in addition to the water that is lost as vapor from plants.
 AET Fraction represents the percentage of water needed by plants that is met by precipitation during a severe 4-year drought.
 THis metric is important for water security because it estimates the moisture stress that would be experienced by the vegetation during drought.
 Values > 100% indicate moisture stress driven by shortfalls in precipitation relative to plant needs.
 Values < 100% indicate no water stress.
 Both forest management and disturbances like wildfire can affect AET Fraction by reducing the amount of vegetation at a site and thereby lowering the amount of water needed by plants.
 Annual mean runoff is the surplus water discharged from a location in the form of surface or groundwater flows.
 This metric is important for water security because it estimates the amount of surplus water for downstream use.
-Both forest management and disturbances like wildfire can affect management and disturbances like wildfire as a site.
+Both forest management and disturbances like wildfire can affect management and disturbances like wildfire can affect management and disturbances it estimates the amount of surplus water for downstream use.
+Both forest management and disturbances like wildfire can affect management and disturbances like wildfire can affect runoff in part by changing the vegetation conditions at a site.
 For example, forest treatments that thin trees in moisture-stressed areas may increase runoff and provide more water availability downstream.